Do you hear a ticking noise from your dash when the ignition key is on? Does

-Once removed, compare the bad actuator to the new unit.
+Compare the bad actuator to the new unit.
 Be sure to check the

-wiring harness connector terminals, they should match identically.
+wiring harness connector terminals they should match identically.
 Now the new

 part is ready to be installed.

-Now, hold the new part in place as you insert the mounting screws by hand.
+Install the new part in place as you insert the mounting screws by hand.

-Once all screws are in place, firmly push the wiring harness connector back
+Once all screws are in place firmly push the wiring harness connector back

-into the actuator, you should hear a click signaling the correct installing of
+into the actuator.
+You should hear a click signaling the correct installing of

-After the installation is complete, double check your work and reinstall the
+After the installation is complete double check your work and reinstall the

 plastic cover.
 This can take some jostling to get the bolts holes lined up so